Ahmed3bdelnour/Trufla-front-end-task-drag-and-drop-form-builder-in-angular-/README.md

 # it creates dynamic form with validations

+# user can select required fields and buttons from available fields and available actions

-# user can edit default values for controls and validations
+# user can edit default values for fields, actions and validations

 # user should give a unique name for each control

-# after that user can render the created form using created validations
+# after that user can render the created form with its validations

 # user can update created form and rerender it

-# finally, user can submit the form with entered values
+# finally, user can submit the form with entered values if the form is valid